Key takeaways

 “The combination of rising home prices and elevated mortgage rates means that housing affordability remains a meaningful problem,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management.

 Source: 30-year mortgage rate: Federal Home Loan Mortgage Corporation (Freddie Mac).
-10-year Treasury note yield: U.S. Department of the Treasury, Daily Treasury Par Yield Curve Rates, October 24, 2024.
+10-year Treasury note yield: U.S. Department of the Treasury, Daily Treasury Par Yield Curve Rates, as of March 21, 2025.

-Graph depicts average home prices in 20 major U.S. metropolitan areas between January 2020 and August 2024.
+Graph depicts average home prices in 20 major U.S. metropolitan areas between January 2020 and January 2025, according to the Case Shiller Home Price Index.

 Source: S&P Dow Jones Indices.
-Red bars indicate a decline in value from the previous month.
-As of August 2024.
+Blue bars indicate an increase in value from the previous month, while red bars indicate a decline in value from the previous month.
+As of December 2024.

-According to the residential real estate brokerage firm Redfin, the median monthly mortgage payment in October 2024 (based on average 30-year mortgage rates and home prices) was $2,587, 4.6% lower than a year earlier.7 “The combination of elevated mortgage rates and higher home prices means that housing affordability remains a meaningful problem,” says Haworth.
+According to the residential real estate brokerage firm Redfin, the median monthly mortgage payment in January 2025 (based on average 30-year mortgage rates and home prices) was $2,793, only a few dollars below the all-time high.6 “The combination of elevated mortgage rates and higher home prices means that housing affordability remains a meaningful problem,” says Haworth.

 Be sure to consult with your wealth management professional to determine when and how real estate investments might be a good fit for you.